Synthetixio/SIPs/content/sccp/sccp-187.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase the sGOLD futures market `MaxMarketValueUSD` to sUSD 2.5 million from sUSD 1 million.
+This SCCP proposes to increase the sGOLD (sXAU) futures market `MaxMarketValueUSD` to sUSD 2.5 million from sUSD 1 million.

 ## Abstract